Already a DIA Member? Sign in. Not a member? Join.

 Who should attend?

-• This module is designed for those working for investigative site teams, sponsors, or CROs, including clinical investigators, research coordinators, office coordinators, nurses, physician assistants, clinical research coordinators, and other professionals involved in clinical trials.
+• This module is designed for professionals working for investigative site teams, sponsors, or CROs, including:

 • Physicians